 Dehaze enhances the main saturation of a color photo, while it does not cause parasitic shades, on the contrary, making the photo faded.

 STEP 7.
-Curve.
-This is a very interesting tool, which can be controlled as a point-bending curve, or a little easier using sliders.
-Additional elements, which are responsible for light and shadow.
-Using them you can make a more detailed adjustment of the light and shadows in the picture.
+Curve is a very interesting tool, which can be controlled as a point-bending curve, or a little easier using sliders.
+There are additional elements which are responsible for light and shadow.
+Using them, you can make a more detailed adjustment of the light and shadows in the picture.
 You will also find three other curves in this section that influence green, red and blue.
 They are useful if you intend to do different effects.
-But you’d better don’t touch them, as they tone the entire photo.
+But you’d better not touch them, as they tone the entire photo.
 Also, using the curve, you can add a matte effect, raising a black point.

 “Saturation” affects the saturation of a particular color, while “Luminance” is responsible for light and shadow.
-For example, if you need to make a skin a little lighter, but don’t want to use a brush and lighten the whole image, these sliders are very useful.
-Typically, orange color affects the skin, and you can drag this slider up in the Luminance section and it turns out that the skin will become lighter.
+For example, if you need to make skin a little lighter, but you don’t want to use a brush and lighten the whole image, these sliders are very useful.
+Typically, an orange color affects the skin, and you can drag this slider up in the Luminance section and the skin will become lighter.

 STEP 9.
 The preset section is very large and important.
 If this is the source or JPG, which contains information about the way this photo was taken, it will save your image.
-For example, many lenses distort photos because of the lens itself, and sometimes due to improper lighting, there may appear chromatic aberration, which is sometimes very difficult to remove from a shot.
+For example, many lenses distort photos because of the lens itself, and sometimes due to improper lighting, chromatic aberration may appear, which is sometimes very difficult to remove from a shot.
 If you check these two boxes, it will automatically correct lens distortion and remove chromatic aberration.

 STEP 10.
-The section that is responsible for noise and sharpness of a photo.
+This is the section that is responsible for noise and sharpness of a photo.
 Obviously, sharpening makes the images sharper.
-And if the photo turned out to be very noisy, you can raise the values of noise suppression, as well as, light and color.
+And if the photo turned out to be very noisy, you can raise the values of noise suppression, as well as light and color.

 STEP 11.
 Using this section, you can add B&W vignetting to a photo.
-There is also Grain section if you need to stylize a photo making it like an old film and add the grain to achieve the realistic look.
+There is also a Grain section if you need to stylize a photo, making it like an old film and add the grain to achieve the realistic look.

 STEP 12.
-A large section that helps to stylize a photo through shades while the colors may look very different, which cannot be achieved through pinpoint color correction.
+This is a large section that helps to stylize a photo through shades while the colors may look very different, which cannot be achieved through pinpoint color correction.

 STEP 14.
 Save the preset.

 STEP 15.
 Then we write the name of the preset, select all the values, or remove everything and leave only what we want.
-And click Create.
+Then click Create.

-If you don’t want to create Lightroom preset and managed to find and download paid or free Lightroom presets, upload them to Lightroom using one of the following methods:
+If you don’t want to create a Lightroom preset and have managed to find and download paid or free Lightroom presets, upload them to Lightroom using one of the following methods:

 As for me, this is the easiest way, which allows you to move a preset to Lightroom with one mouse click.
-Find previously uploaded files on your PC, in the following format: .xmp, or .lrtemplate, click on them and move them to Lightroom photo editor desktop.
+Find previously uploaded files on your PC, in the following formats: .xmp, or .lrtemplate.
+Click on them and move them to the Lightroom photo editor desktop.